-This article discusses 6 simple things you can do to make feeding an extreme picky eater easier and to help them try new foods.
+This article discusses 6 simple dos and don’ts for feeding an extreme picky eater that can help them try new foods.

 Is your child stuck eating a small number of foods?
 Are you packing food for them every time you leave the house and worried they will never learn to eat vegetables or pasta that isn’t covered in orange powdered cheese?